BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 ./install.sh <version>
 ```

-replace `<version>` with the [version of our devbio-napari environment](https://gitlab.mn.tu-dresden.de/bia-pol/singularity-devbio-napari/-/releases) you want to use.
-Always specify a version (or a tag name you got from us in case we created a custom environment for you).
-This will ensure that your code is always executed in the same environment and your data analysis is reproducible.
+replace `<version>` with the latest version shown at the top of [the version list](https://gitlab.mn.tu-dresden.de/bia-pol/singularity-devbio-napari/-/releases).

 *Note*: In order to ensure [repeatability ](https://en.wikipedia.org/wiki/Repeatability) and [reproducibility](https://en.wikipedia.org/wiki/Reproducibility) of the results you obtained from using a singularity container, we strongly recommend and encourage you to keep track of the used container's version.
 This way, you can ensure the integrity of your analysis workflow further down the line.